shreyasrajesh0308/shreyasrajesh0308.github.io/index.md

 Hi!
 I'm a graduate student at the department of [Electrical and Computer Engineering](https://www.ee.ucla.edu) at [UCLA](https://samueli.ucla.edu).
+I plan to write to share some technical and non-technical ideas on here and to learn through writing blogposts.

 ![Me](images/goofy_photo.jpg)